Tawhid

 Tawhid constitutes the foremost article of the Muslim profession of submission.
-The first part of the shahada (the Islamic declaration of faith) is the declaration of belief in the oneness of God.
-To attribute divinity to anything or anyone else, is shirk – an unpardonable sin according to the Qur'an, unless repented afterwards.
-Muslims believe that the entirety of the Islamic teaching rests on the principle of Tawhid.
+The first part of the Islamic declaration of faith (shahada) is the declaration of belief in the oneness of God.
+To attribute divinity to anything or anyone else, is considered shirk, which is an unpardonable sin unless repented afterwards, according to the Qur'an.
+Muslims believe that the entirety of the Islamic teaching rests on the principle of tawhid.

-From an Islamic standpoint, there is an uncompromising nondualism at the heart of the Islamic beliefs (aqidah) which is seen as distinguishing Islam from other major religions.
-Moreover, Tawhid requires Muslims not only to avoid worshiping multiple gods, but also to relinquish striving for money, social status or egoism.
+From an Islamic standpoint, there is an uncompromising nondualism at the heart of the Islamic beliefs (aqida) that is seen as distinguishing Islam from other major religions.

-The Qur'an asserts the existence of a single and absolute truth that transcends the world; a unique, independent and indivisible being, who is independent of the entire creation.
-God, according to Islam, is a universal God, rather than a local, tribal, or parochial one—God is an absolute, who integrates all affirmative values and brooks no evil.
+The Quran teaches the existence of a single and absolute truth that transcends the world, a unique, independent and indivisible being that is independent of all of creation.
+God, according to Islam, is a universal God, rather than a local, tribal or parochial one and is an absolute that integrates all affirmative values.

-Islamic intellectual history can be understood as a gradual unfolding of the manner in which successive generations of believers have understood the meaning and implications of professing God's Unity.
+Islamic intellectual history can be understood as a gradual unfolding of the manner in which successive generations of believers have understood the meaning and implications of professing tawhid.
 Islamic scholars have different approaches toward understanding it.
-Islamic theology, jurisprudence, philosophy, Sufism, even to some degree the Islamic understanding of natural sciences, all seek to explain at some level the principle of tawhid.
+Islamic scholastic theology, jurisprudence, philosophy, Sufism, and even the Islamic understanding of natural sciences to some degree, all seek to explain at some level the principle of tawhid.

-The classical definition of tawhid was limited to declaring or preferring belief in one God and the unity of God.
-Although the monotheistic definition has persisted into modern Arabic, it is now more generally used to connote "unification, union, combination, fusion; standardization, regularization; consolidation, amalgamation, merger".

-Chapter 112 of the Quran, titled Al-'Ikhlās (The Sincerity) reads:
+Chapter 112 of the Qur'an, titled al-Ikhlas, reads:

 Etymology

-According to Edward Lane's Lexicon on classical Arabic, tawhid is an infinite noun that means "He asserted, or declared, God to be one; he asserted, declared, or preferred belief in the unity of God" and is derived from the Arabic verb wahhada, which means "He made it one; or called it one".
-In modern Arabic, the verbs wahhada or yuwahhidu mean "to unite" or "bring together" something which was not one before.
+The word 'tawhid' (توحيد), which means "He asserted, or declared, God to be one", is derived from the Arabic root 'wahhada' (واحدة), which means "to unite" or "to make one".
+This term signifies the belief in absolute oneness and uniqueness of God.
 This reflects the struggle of monotheism against polytheism.